marcinjahn/technology-notebook/src/docs/programming/dotnet/entity-framework-core/index.md

 ### Related Data

-Be default, when pulling some entities, their related entities are not fetched.
+By default, when pulling some entities, their related entities are not fetched.
 E.g., if I have a 1-to-Many relationship between samurais and quotes, if I query for the samurai, the list of quotes will be empty.